Open Brethren: The head covering

 But every woman that prays or prophesies with her head uncovered dishonours her head: for that is even all one as if she were shaven.
 For if the woman is not covered, let her also be shorn: but if it is a shame for a woman to be shorn or shaven, let her be covered.

-Open Brethren traditionally interpret this verse to mean that when a woman speaks in church (i.e. prophesies) she is supposed to have her head covered; this has been the historic practice in all of Christendom.
-The Brethren have generally taken this even further, however, requiring the wearing of head coverings even though they have not generally permitted women to speak during services.
-For this reason, some meetings will be characterised by the women wearing head coverings ("loaners" in some assemblies are available at the back for women who have come without a covering).
+Open Brethren traditionally interpret this verse to mean that during prayer, a Christian women is supposed to have her head covered; this has been the historic practice in all of Christendom.
+For this reason, Brethren meetings will be characterised by the women wearing head coverings ("loaners" in some assemblies are available at the back for women who have come without a covering).
 Head coverings typically take the form of a hanging veil, mantilla, shawl, tam, beret or other headcovering.

-While that is an overly-simplified view of the head covering, the traditional Brethren understanding of the purpose for the head covering comes from their interpretation of 1 Corinthians 11:3&4, which says:
+While that is an overly simplified view of the head covering, the traditional Brethren understanding of the purpose for the head covering comes from their interpretation of 1 Corinthians 11:3&4, which says:

 3But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.
 4 Every man praying or prophesying, having his head covered, dishonours his head.

 Here is the "picture" that the head covering is understood to display: the Head of the man is Christ, so the man's physical head needs to be uncovered to honour his Head, Christ.
 The head of the woman is the man, so the woman's physical head must be covered, men are not on display in the church.
 The woman's head covering and silence in the church shows that the men participating are not on display but rather that Christ is on display.

 This practice is not as widely held by Brethren as it once was.
 Many assemblies throughout the world have developed to leave questions of head coverings, levels of female participation and responsibility to the discretion of the individual.
 But there are still some Brethren assemblies that seek to be completely untouched by changing attitudes within society regarding the role of women.
 They view the abandonment of the traditionally practised doctrine of Headship as evidence of an overall apostasy (or moral deterioration) within Christendom and as leading to disorder and eventual anarchy within their fellowships.